 Santa Maria hosts a rich urban forest of over 27,800 trees that is managed by its Urban Forestry Program.
 The City has a tree planting easement in commercial and residential areas and requires tree planting along street frontages with new development.
 City-managed trees are protected, and tree removals must be approved by the Recreation and Parks Department.
 If healthy trees are removed, they must be replaced at a ratio according to the City's Landscape and Irrigation Standards (2007).
 In addition, Municipal Code Chapter 12-44 governs the removal and replacement of trees on development sites.
 The city's urban forest provides a number of benefits to the community, including reducing the urban heat island effect, improving air quality, sequestering carbon dioxide, reducing stormwater runoff, and filtering stormwater.
 Urban trees require proper maintenance and care to ensure these benefits can be materialized.
-Tree cover comprises only a small percentage of the total urbanized area of the city.
-In addition, urban trees are not evenly spread throughout the city, as some areas have fewer trees than others and, consequently, fewer benefits.
+Tree cover comprises only a small percentage of the total urbanized area of the city. ~~As of 2018, citywide canopy cover was approximately 5.5 percent.~~ In addition, urban trees are not evenly spread throughout the city, as some areas have fewer trees than others and, consequently, fewer benefits.